Deposit Return Scheme | All you need to know

 On size of containers in scope of the scheme, single-use drinks containers containing at least 50ml and up to 3l of liquid will be in-scope of the DRS across the three nations.
 This will include containers sold both individually and as part of a multipack.

 On the types of materials to be included in the DRS, the consultation proposed that the scheme would include polyethylene terephthalate bottles, steel and aluminium cans, and glass bottles.

-Having reflected on these points following the consultation, the materials captured in the DRS in England and Northern Ireland will be drinks containers made from polyethylene terephthalate plastic, steel, and aluminium.
+The materials captured in the DRS in England and Northern Ireland will be drinks containers made from polyethylene terephthalate plastic, steel, and aluminium.
 Glass bottles will not be captured by DRS in England and Northern Ireland as the respective governments believe the addition of glass will add additional complexity and challenges to delivery of DRS, in particular for the hospitality and retail sectors, as well as additional consumer inconvenience.
 Given concerns raised on managing glass in a DRS, delivery of the scheme will focus on plastic bottles and aluminium/steel cans in England and Northern Ireland.

 Whilst not in scope of the DRS in England and Northern Ireland, glass drinks bottles will be covered by the Extended Producer Responsibility for packaging scheme in both nations, which will place targets on producers in relation to glass recycling.
 Northern Ireland will keep under review the inclusion of glass when the DRS is fully operational to ensure glass beverage containers are meeting the relevant recycling targets.
 England and Northern Ireland welcome continued engagement with the glass sector on how glass recycling rates can be improved through kerbside collections.